It is important that you arrange for your own travel insurance. Please check carefully the terms and conditions of your insurance which should cover

 Terminal 3 connects to terminal 1 with a shuttle bus.
 The bus stop is located outside the entrance to the departure hall.
 Look out for the information signboards.
 Buses depart approximately every 15 to 20 minutes from 05:20 hours to 21:00 hours.

 Taxis are also available for this short connection.

 There are no compulsory vaccinations but it is advisable to take precautions against malaria; we recommend seeking the advice of your doctor.
 Prescription drugs are not widely available and visitors should bring any required medication with them carrying them in their hand luggage.
 If carrying a lot of medicines, it is advisable to have a doctor's letter stating that medicines are required for personal use.
-It is also advisable to bring plenty of mosquito repellent, particularly for use in the evenings.
-As Myanmar enjoys a tropical climate, sun block cream is recommended particularly for boat rides on Inle Lake or while at the beach.
+It is advisable to bring plenty of mosquito repellent, particularly for use in the evenings.
+As Myanmar enjoys a tropical climate, sun block cream is recommended particularly for the boat ride on Inle Lake or the beach.
 A spare pair of glasses, if worn, is also advisable.